dwmorley/lancs-leeg-ossa/README.md

 ![OSSA screenshot](www/OSSA_screengrab_1.png)

+## Credits and Acknowledgements
+- The sampling algorithms were developed by Luigi Sedda (University of Lancaster) (funded by XYX grant).
+- The Shiny app was developed by David Morley.
+- and some other people too ...

 ## Installation & Running

 OSSA runs locally on your machine using Docker.
 To get started, follow these steps: